Studying and the most proper types of lighting for studying

 Studying and lighting go hand in hand – and to get the most of out of both of them, here are a few useful pointers.
+As a result today we're looking at the most proper types of lighting for studying.
 Students, they often get a bad rap, don’t they?
-If they’re not clogging up the tills at Sainsbury’s, they’re spending all their student loan money on Pot Noodles and partying.
+If they’re not clogging up the tills at Sainsbury's.
+They’re spending all their student loan money on Pot Noodles and partying.

 - natural light for studying;